rudolfson/learning/README.md

 # learning

-Snippets and solutions from books, turorials and so on.
+Snippets and solutions from books, tutorials and so on.